 Financial Audit Compliance Audit

 Subject Financial position, Financial Financial and other transactions of an entity

 Matter performance, cash flow or other not necessarily pertaining to one single

 elements of an entity financial period.

 Subject Financial statements pertaining to a

 matter single financial period.

 information

 Period of Pertains to one financial period.
-May cover more than one financial period May cover more than one financial period.
+May cover more than one financial period.

 Coverage

-Entity ity Focuses on financial statements.
+Entity Focuses on financial statements.
 Focuses on auditable entities.

 Coverage

 Reporting Results in an audit opinion.
 Results in an audit report, not an opinion.

 Materiality Material misstatements are the May find irregularities, which may be

 basis of the opinion. material in the context of the audited entity,

 but not in the context of financial

 statement.